 Student success in college requires well developed learning skills (such as being able to work independently, participate in a team, be well–organized, develop good work habits, and show initiative).
 These skills are as important as prior academic achievement.
 While it is expected that applicants would have developed these skills through previous education and life experiences, Seneca offers support to assist students with further development of these important skills.
 Seminars, workshops and tutoring are available at Seneca's Learning Centres.

-The six–semester Computer Engineering Technology advanced diploma program prepares you for a successful career in the computer and information processing fields.
-After graduation, you may pursue a career in computer and computer network design, installation, and support.
-Specific roles include: programmer, network analyst and/or network installer, systems analyst, network designer, software specialist, product development or in– process control technologist support.
-You’ll find employment opportunities in both small and large organizations serving many sectors.
+In today's world, computers and electronics are at the core of almost everything we do.
+The Computer Engineering Technology advanced diploma program prepares you to be a triple threat, able to work on circuitry, to write computer programs and to build computer networks, each of which is a job category of its own.
+As a Computer Engineering Technologist, you will be able to pursue a myriad of career paths involving computer technology, Specific roles include: programmer, network analyst, network installer, systems analyst, network designer, software specialist, product development specialist or technology support.
+You'll find employment opportunities in both small and large organizations serving many sectors.

 Areas of Study

-Mathematics provides a basis for the study of electronics, data communications, and digital signaling.
-You’ll gain extensive training in programming, including structured programming techniques using, C and C++, Assembler, Visual Basic, and Java.
-In addition, you’ll study the Microsoft family of operating systems (from DOS to Windows 7) in addition to UNIX, LINUX, and AS400.
-PC hardware assembly and trouble-shooting, as well as computer network design, installation, and support, including CISCO router implementation, are addressed.
+The Computer Engineering Technology program uses an "electronics first" approach to computers by providing a strong foundation in electronics, data communications, and digital signaling.
+In parallel, you will gain extensive training in programming using multiple languages, including C, C++, Assembler, Visual Basic, and Java.
+In addition, you'll study operating systems such as Microsoft Windows and Unix/Linux.
+PC hardware assembly and trouble–shooting, as well as computer network design, installation, and support, including Cisco router implementation, are also addressed.

 Common First Year

-In the School of Information and Communications Technology, all electronics and computer engineering diploma programs (ECT, ELCB, ELCC, ELCM, ELM, ELN) have the first two semesters in common, facilitating easy transfer between programs before second year.
+In the School of Information and Communications Technology, all electronics and computer engineering diploma programs (ECT, EEN, EET) have the first two semesters in common, facilitating easy transfer between programs before second year.

 Co-operative Education Option